Bealby/grandpas-pocket-watch-shop/README.md

 - When deploying to Heroku it is important to update the `STRIPE_WH_SECRET` key in the 'Config Vars' in Heroku.
-  As explained in earlier instructions, create a new path for the Strip Webhook Handler using the deployed Heroku Website link.
+  As explained in earlier instructions, create a new path for the Stripe Webhook Handler using the deployed Heroku Website link.

 - Finally push all changes again to Heroku: